 You may also need to repeat this process for different pages of your website, such as individual service pages or blog posts.

-Once you’ve developed a handful of profiles and researched keywords, it’s time to create the text content for your website.
+Once you’ve developed your profiles, goals and keywords, it’s time to create the text content for your website.

 These become your ‘primary keywords’.